qingshanchen/website-fluids/content/home/welcome.md

   css_class:
 ---

-We do research on the analysis and computation of geophysical flows.
+to research on the dynamics of fluid flows.